stutlerk/ihs-website/_apcs/syllabus.md

 Quarter and semester grades will be computed using a process to be determined.
 This process will be announced as soon as it is finalized, and well in advance of the midpoint of the first grading period.

+### Materials
+Students will be expected to bring to class each day:
+ - Dedicated notebook for this class.
+ - Writing implements.
+ - Red ink pen.

 ### Textbooks
-We will be using the book _Building Java Programs: A Back to Basics Approach, Third Edition_, by Stuart Reges and Marty Stepp.
+We will be using the book **Building Java Programs: A Back to Basics Approach, Third Edition**, by Stuart Reges and Marty Stepp.

 ### Approximate Course Scope and Sequence (subject to change)